bytefish/bytefish.de/blog/blazor_fluentui_and_odata.md

 ### The Customer Data Grid ###

-We are very close to *finally* display the FluentUI Data Grid and use our Filter components.
-The best place to understand how a FluentUI Data Grid works is the Demo pages over at:
+We are very close to *finally* display the Fluent UI Data Grid and use our Filter components.
+The best place to understand how the Data Grid works is the Demo page over at:

 * [https://www.fluentui-blazor.net/DataGrid](https://www.fluentui-blazor.net/DataGrid)